John Cromwell (director): Of Human Bondage (1934)

 Cromwell embarked on a film that proved to be highly offensive to the censors, but immensely popular among moviegoers: Of Human Bondage.

 Although film historian John Baxter considers Cromwell's adaption of W. Somerset Maugham's novel Of Human Bondage "overrated", critic Jon Hopwood posited that the director "made his name" in Hollywood with this picture.

 The film dramatizes forms of personal tyranny and obsession, in which an unsophisticated and heartless waitress, Mildred (Bette Davis) employs low-cunning to win the affection of a club-footed and self-effacing young medical student, Philip (Leslie Howard).
 The scenes are shot with great efficiency and effect in which "the camera movement seems to represent the emotional state of the characters."
 Cromwell adapted to studio budget limitations, employing the spartan interior sets to good effect in emphasizing the "unreality" of medical student's daily routines.

 Bette Davis' Mildred saw the emergence of the actress in a "breakthrough" performance and "her first truly great film role."
 Davis' rendition fully conveys "the vulgarity and venality" of the character, impressing studios executives and audiences.

 Like Cromwell's 1933 Ann Vickers, Of Human Bondage was received the disapproval of the Production Code Administration (PCA), led by Catholic activist Joseph Breen.
 The PCA demanded a number of alterations to the scenario, among them that Mildred's diagnosis of syphilis be changed to tuberculosis, and that the coarseness of Davis' interpretation of the "slatternly waitress" be toned down.
 RKO readily complied under threat of a $25,000 fine per violation.

-Despite studio executives' submitting to the censorship, Of Human Bondage was picketed in the major cities in the Mid-west by the Catholic National Legion of Decency.
+Despite studio executives' submitting to the censorship, Of Human Bondage was picketed in the major cities in the Midwestern United States by the Catholic National Legion of Decency.
 Perhaps in response to the reputation the film acquired by these demonstrations, the picture broke attendance records at Chicago's Hippodrome Theater with hundreds of moviegoers turned away.
 Nationwide, the movie enjoyed a tremendous box-office success.